andredxc/ICNSimulations/README.md

 # ICN SDN Network

-This repository contains scripts and components used in for ICN/SDN simulations
+This repository contains scripts and components used in ICN/SDN simulations, and is the core component of my [final graduation thesis](https://lume.ufrgs.br/handle/10183/223942).

-For MiniNDN and Mininet installation files see [releases](https://github.com/andredxc/ICNSimulations/releases)
+For MiniNDN and Mininet installation files and instructions see [Mini-NDN](https://github.com/named-data/mini-ndn)

+In the near future, I will work on organizing the repo and creating a proper readme with instructions on how to setup and run the experiments.

 ## Topologies used in the experiments